Suraj052/Authentication_App/README.md

 # Authentication_App

 An application made from flutter using dart language firebase.
-Authentication using email and password
+\nAuthentication using email and password
-SignUp Page
+\nSignUp Page
 SignIn Page
 Forgot Password Page
 Home Page